| |

 How To Wear An Aran Sweater?

-This fisherman sweater is a timeless design that can be worn again and again during the autumn or winter months.
+This fisherman sweater is a timeless design that can be worn repeatedly during autumn or winter.

-Wear it with your favorite pair of jeans, boots, and an accessory like a beanie or cap while going for a brisk walk with your dog.
+Wear it with your favorite pair of jeans, boots, and an accessory like a beanie or cap while walking with your dog.

-The wearer will definitely be warm and cozy, this original hand-knit sweater will be perfect when there is a chill in the air.
+The wearer will be warm and cozy; this original hand-knit sweater will be perfect when there is a chill in the air.

 mens aran sweater